Ogmios: Etymology

 Georges Dottin, Christian-Joseph Guyonvarc'h and Françoise Le Roux have proposed to derive the god's name derives from Greek ὄγμος (ógmos, "furrow, path").
-Though Lucian tell us that Ogmios is the name of the god "in their native tongue", Guyonvarc'h and Le Roux believe it is possible the name may have been borrowed by Gaulish speakers from Greek in the parts of Gaul where Greek was widely spoken (such as Massalia).
+Though Lucian tell us that Ogmios is the name of the god "in their [sc., the Celts'] native tongue", Guyonvarc'h and Le Roux believe it is possible the name may have been borrowed by Gaulish speakers from Greek in the parts of Gaul where Greek was widely spoken (such as Massalia).
 Jan de Vries is sceptical of this possibility.
 The Greek word ὄγμος seems to have had a connotation of leadership, which agrees with the iconography Lucian describes.
 The Nomina im Indogermanischen Lexikon notes the similarity with ἐπόγμιος (epógmios, "ruling over the furrows"), an epithet of the Greek god Demeter.

 Celtic etymologies of the theonym have also been given.
 The potential existence of a reflex of the god's name in Irish mythology (Ogma, discussed below) has been taken to count in favour of such an etymology.
 Xavier Delamarre suggests that Ogmios is a reflex (through proto-Celtic) of proto-Indo-European *h₂óǵmos ("way"), derived from the PIE verbal root *h₂eǵ- ("to drive").
 He associates with theonym with the meaning of "a leader along a path".
 Pierre-Yves Lambert suggested that Ogmios was a reflex of the proto-Celtic oug- ("to sew").